desai-nisarg/Gombe-dialects/README.md

 ## INTRODUCTION

 ##### Manuscript title: "Chimpanzee pant-hoots encode individual but not group differences"
-##### Manuscript authors: Nisarg Desai, Pawel Fedurek, Katie Slocombe, Michael Wilson
-##### Code author: Nisarg Desai.
-Utilized functions written by Roger Mundry and Christof Neumann
-##### Last update: 05 January 2021
+Manuscript authors: Nisarg Desai, Pawel Fedurek, Katie Slocombe, Michael Wilson Code author: Nisarg Desai.
+Utilized functions written by Roger Mundry and Christof Neumann Last update: 05 January 2021
+Status: Manuscript in preparation

-Requires proprietary code to run permuted discriminant functions analysis available from Dr. Roger Mundry.
-Datasheet available publically, and audio recordings available at reasonable request to the corresponding author.
+The repo contains data extractracted form spectrogram representations of chimpanzee pant-hoot vocalizations and code to perform the analyses to explore the existence of vocal dialects.
+The code requires proprietary functions to run permuted discriminant functions analysis (pDFA) available from Dr. Roger Mundry.
+The datasheet is available publically, and audio recordings available at reasonable request to the corresponding author.